 Your arrival day in Kathmandu will be the first day; If you arrive early and have time to spare, you can visit any tourist site based on your arrival time.
 Take a bit of time exploring Thamel, the city’s main tourist area, and preparing for the trip as well.

-The plan for the second day includes visits to some of the UNESCO World Heritage Sites like Pashupatinath Temple (the sacred and largest Hindu temple devoted to Lord Shiva), Bouddhanath Stupa (the largest Buddhist stupa in Nepal), Swayambhunath Stupa (a significant Buddhist shrine at a hilltop with overlooking view of the valley), and Kathmandu Durbar Square ( the culturally and historically rich place with ancient art and architecture).
+The plan for the second day includes visits to some of the UNESCO World Heritage Sites.
+Pashupatinath Temple is the sacred and largest Hindu temple devoted to Lord Shiva.
+Bouddhanath Stupa is the largest Buddhist stupa in Nepal.
+Swayambhunath Stupa is a significant Buddhist shrine on a hilltop with an overlooking view of the valley.
+Kathmandu Durbar Square is a culturally and historically rich place with ancient art and architecture).
 Following your sightseeing, we will travel to Nagarkot for the night.
-The highlight of your stay in Nagarkot will be relaxing at the end of a long day tour with a splendid sunset and awakening to a stunning sunrise.
+The highlight of your stay in Nagarkot will be relaxing at the end of a long day tour.
+You surely be spellbound by a splendid sunset and awaken to a stunning sunrise.

-On day four, we travel to Nepalgunj, where you will be met by a hotel vehicle and driven to Bardia National Park on a three to four-hour private drive.
-Following our arrival in Bardia, the naturalist will provide a summary of the day’s activities as we have some refreshments and lunch.
+On day four, we travel to Nepalgunj, where you will be met and picked up by a hotel representative.
+And drive to Bardia National Park on a three to four-hour private drive.
+Following our arrival in Bardia, the naturalist will provide a summary of the day’s activities.
+Have some refreshments and lunch.
 Then, to understand more about the Tharu culture and way of life, we’ll visit one of their communities.
 In the evening, we’ll delight ourselves in a Tharus cultural performance.

 On the fifth day, we will begin our day by going on an exhilarating jeep safari with a knowledgeable naturalist to learn more about the area.
 You will therefore get the opportunity to see larger species including tigers, rhinoceroses, and elephants.
 In some places, we may get out of the jeep and have a nature stroll.
 This gives you the opportunity to interact closely with nature and learn about the little flora and fauna.
 Also, we will wait at the Machan tower to look around the vibrant jungle surroundings and spot the wildlife wandering around freely in the wild.
 This provides plentiful excellent wildlife photographic opportunities to the visitors as well.

 On the sixth day, we embark on the thrilling tiger tracking journey on the tiger trails to spot these magnificent cats in the wild.
 At the same time, we will enjoy bird watching to see the great variety of birds found in Bardia.
-If we have some spare time, then we will engage ourselves in the jungle activities such as elephant bathing, canoe or boat riding, visit to elephant and crocodile breeding centers, and the Tharu museum.
+If we have some spare time, then we will engage ourselves in jungle activities such as elephant bathing, canoe or boat riding, and visiting elephant and crocodile breeding centers, and the Tharu museum.